-Majors in Women, Gender & Sexuality (WGS) may, with the supervision of a WGS core faculty member, propose a Distinguished Major Project.
-Working with that faculty member, Distinguished Majors complete a two-semester written thesis (approximately 35-40 pages in length) in their fourth year.
+Majors in Women, Gender & Sexuality (WGS) with a strong academic record are encouraged to become Distinguished Majors.
+Distinguished Majors complete a two-semester written thesis (approximately 35-40 pages in length) in their fourth year under the supervision of a WGS faculty member.
 The thesis allows students to pursue their own interests in depth and have the intellectual satisfaction of defining and completing a sustained project.
 The Distinguished Major Program is an especially good option for students considering graduate level work in any field.
-Students with a strong academic record are encouraged to apply.

 To be eligible, students must have a 3.40 overall GPA at the start of their fourth year.
 Students are required to sign up for a 6-credit course, WGS 4998 and 4999, under the supervision of a WGS faculty member.
 The thesis must also be approved by a second faculty member whom the student will choose in consultation with the thesis advisor.